hiepphan1411/IUH_Study_Tracker_Extension/README.md

 ## Important Notes

-- Your access key has a limited validity period, so get a new one if it stops working
 - Never share your access key with others
 - If you can't access your information, make sure your phone number is updated in the university system
 - The extension only works with official IUH student portal URLs